-There was no revenue for the three months ended September 30, 2013, as compared to revenue of approximately \$0.4 million for the three months ended September 30, 2012.
-Revenue in the prior-year period was attributable to technology services provided to FioCruz in connection with the development by FioCruz of a yellow fever vaccine using our iBioLaunch technology.
+There was no revenue for 2013 and 2012.
+Revenue, when earned, is attributable to technology services provided to FioCruz in connection with the development by FioCruz of a yellow fever vaccine using our iBioLaunch technology.
 To fulfill our obligations, we engage Fraunhofer as a subcontractor to perform the services required.
-During the three months ended September 30, 2013, the Company, FioCruz and Fraunhofer were awaiting approval by the Brazilian government of a contract amendment reflecting the agreed modifications to the work plan.
+In 2013, the Company, FioCruz and Fraunhofer were awaiting approval by the Brazilian government of a contract amendment reflecting the agreed modifications to the work plan.
 During this waiting period, no revenues were recognized by iBio in connection with services provided to FioCruz through the subcontract arrangement with Fraunhofer.